-Also at the date of authorisation of these financial statements, IFRS 15 "Revenue from contracts with customers" was issued but will not become effective until accounting periods beginning on or after 1 January 2018 and IFRS 16 "Leases" was issued but will not become effective until accounting periods beginning on or after 1 January 2019.
-As the Group's investments are held at fair value through profit or loss and the revenue contracts and leases are held at SPV level, the introduction of IFRS 15 and IFRS 16 is not expected to have a material impact on the reported results and financial position of the Group.
+At the date of authorisation of these financial statements, IFRS 16 "Leases" was issued but will not become effective until accounting periods beginning on or after 1 January 2019.
+As the Group's investments are held at fair value through profit or loss and the leases are held at SPV level, the introduction of IFRS 16 is not expected to have a material impact on the reported results and financial position of the Group.